“PIONEERING” IS A WORD THAT OFTEN DESCRIBES THE HUMILITY COMMUNITY.

 - Challenged by needs everywhere around them, individual Humilities, both vowed members and associates, respond by creating innovative ministries in areas such as fetal alcohol syndrome, environmental awareness, conflict resolution, holistic spirituality, health-based pastoral ministry, art and music therapy and dozens more.

-Currently, 111 Sisters of Humility and 101 CHM Associates are ministering in the U.S. in 22 different states and also in Mexico, Canada and Haiti.
+Currently, 76 Sisters of Humility and 70 CHM Associates are ministering in the U.S. in 20 different states and also in Mexico and Canada.